Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 = CTL Model Checking

 CTL (Computation Tree Logic) provides a formal language for specifying properties about how systems evolve over time.
-Building on the fixpoint foundations established in the previous section, CTL model checking reduces temporal reasoning to iterative set computations.
+Building on the fixpoint foundations established in Section 4, CTL model checking reduces temporal reasoning to iterative set computations.
 Every CTL operator corresponds directly to a fixpoint computation, making the logic both mathematically precise and computationally tractable.

 == The Computation Tree